The Yale Tango Fest is offered

 Please

-manual on tango manners for details on how
+read this manual on tango manners for

-decline, how long to dance with people, and the traffic rules of the
+details on how to invite or decline, how long to dance with people, and

 What